guptaryan73/MentorConnect/README.md

 For the project to run correctly, environment variables are required.
 Rename the `.env.example` to `.env`.

 1. Sign up for a MongoDB Atlas account at <https://www.mongodb.com/cloud/atlas/register>.
-Then create a database Cluster and connect your project to that Cluster by clicking on the `Connect`, select the `Connect To Your Application` option and copy the Database `URI` string as your `DATABASE_URL`.
+Then create a database Cluster and connect your project to that Cluster by clicking on the `Connect`, selecting the `Connect To Your Application` option and copying the Database `URI` string as your `DATABASE_URL`.
 Finally, replace the `username` and `password` fields in the URI string with your database credentials.
 2. Either enter your email account credentials for the Nodemailer transporter credentials or create a Gmail account to generate an App Password by following the instructions at <https://medium.com/@y.mehnati_49486/how-to-send-an-email-from-your-gmail-account-with-nodemailer-837bf09a7628>.

 </details>